 Get tasty recipes delivered to your inbox!
 Sign up now

-I’ve fallen in love with this recipe, and it’s become one of my go-to dishes.
-I’ll serve it over a bed of steamed rice on busy nights, toss it with noodles when I want something cozy, or even add it to a fresh salad for a quick lunch.
+I’ve fallen in love with this orange glazed tofu recipe.
+I’ll serve it over steamed rice on busy nights, toss it with noodles when I want something cozy, or add it to a fresh salad for a quick lunch.
 Since it’s entirely plant-based, it feels light but still keeps me full and satisfied without ever compromising on flavor.
 Honestly, it’s better than any takeout.

 orange glazed tofu served over white rice, topped with sesame seeds, chopped cilantro, and sliced red chili peppers